jonlabelle/replace-tokens-action/README.md

       NAME: jon
 ```

+> [!NOTE]
+> To avoid issues, it's good practice to treat environment variables as case sensitive, irrespective of the behavior of the operating system and shell you are using.

 ### Using a path filter

 Search and replace all tokens in `*.json` files found in the `./path/to/search` directory.